francehopper/Project-Getting-There/README.md

 =====================
 Automatically fetch routes associated with a stop in a dropdown.
 Allow fetching the next arrivials for all routes at a stop instead of one at a time.
-Figure out why requesting three results doesn't always fetch three results [Nice-to-have] responsive layout.
+Figure out why requesting three results doesn't always fetch three results.
+(Seems to be on SEPTA's end.)
-[Nice-to-have] fetch any associated route disruptions.
+[Nice-to-have] responsive layout.